-Hyatt Regency Aruba Resort and Casino is home to Camp Hyatt Watapana, a program jam-packed with pool games, beach exploration walks and cultural lessons.
-Room service and all restaurants also include kids menus, so pleasing a picky palate is no problemo.
-From$350 per night.
+Hyatt Regency Aruba Resort and Casino is home to Camp Hyatt Watapana, a program jam-packed with with pool games, beach-exploration walks and cultural lessons.
+Room service and all restaurants also include kids menus, so pleasing a picky palate is no problem.
+Stay for $350 a night.

-The Tuesday-night Bon Bini Festival in Oranjestad is a crowd-pleaser for the over-18 set.
-With steel-drum bands, local dancers and a lively crowd, you can’t help but put down the iPhone and cut loose.
-Dine at the Flying Fishbone Restaurant Aruba for a feast with nary a chicken nugget in sight.
+The weekly, Tuesday-night Bon Bini Festival in Oranjestad is a crowd-pleaser for the over-18 set.
+With steel-drum bands, local dancers and a lively crowd, you can’t help but put down your phones and cut loose.
+Dine at the Flying Fishbone Restaurant – Aruba for a feast with nary a chicken nugget in sight.